Five working day extension for coursework

 If you confirm that you have but your extension request is not accepted you will be marked on the last submission you make on Blackboard (whether this is by the original deadline or within the 24-hour window).

-My request has been accepted and I have submitted my work.
+My request has been accepted and I've submitted my work.
 How will I receive my mark?

 Because your work will be submitted after the original deadline, you will not receive your mark until after the rest of your cohort.
 Once ready, your mark will be available in your myUWE account but you may find you are showing as a non-submission ('NS') until this time.

 Please note: Academic regulation F3.1R on anonymous marking will still apply to work submitted under this process.
 It will be used except for those assessments where it is either impractical or impossible to do so, for example professional practice assessments, a project or a presentation.

 What happens if my extension request is rejected?

 If your application is not accepted you will be expected to submit your work by the original deadline (or within the 24-hour window).
-However, you may still be eligible to submit a separate extenuating circumstances application if you are unable to submit the work.
+However, you may still be eligible to submit a separate missed assessments application if you are unable to submit the work.